- Reaching SDG 8: Challenges, Opportunities, ActionsJoint report by Deloitte, USCIB and IOE - July 2019

 How does IOE’s work on Sustainable Development advance the agenda for business?

 The SDGs are a priority for IOE.
 To this end, IOE has established a Policy Working Group on Sustainable Development to facilitate the exchange of experience, establish partnerships and build capacity.
 IOE is also a partner of the Business for 2030 portal, which aims to promote business engagement in the 2030 Agenda.
 IOE focuses particularly on the impact of sustainable development policies and measures on employment and social conditions, and helps to ensure that policymakers hear, understand and take into account the business perspective.
 IOE is raising awareness, ensuring that its members fully understand and, engage more effectively in contributing to the achievement of these ambitious goals.
 IOE helps analyse the implications for enterprises, provides effective employer advocacy in international forums, and, above all, makes sure employers’ organisations are part of the accountability mechanism.

-IOE member and partner inputs to this process are crucial to ensuring EU development policies are sustainable, inclusive and create an enabling…
+IOE member inputs to this process are crucial to ensuring EU development policies are sustainable, inclusive and create an enabling environment…